 2. Your life choices are always under judgment

-Another typical example of relationship bullying – the judgment.
+Another typical example of bullying behavior in a relationship – the judgment.
 In every step of life, a bullying partner will loom over you to remind you that you are doing it all wrong.
-No wonder it creates a huge void in the person on the receiving end, and forms indecisiveness and lack of confidence.
+No wonder it creates a huge void in the person on the receiving end and forms indecisiveness and a lack of confidence.

-Jaseena says, “This actually may come from a feeling of inferiority but trying to showcase a superior image.
+Jaseena says, “This act of bullying actually may come from a feeling of inferiority but they try to showcase a superior image.
 A bully would resort to sarcasm and use gaslighting phrases in the relationship with you.
 Even if the person is showing appreciation, there will be elements of sarcasm in their sentences.
-The other partner will remain confused whether to take their words on a positive or a negative note.”
+The other partner will remain confused about whether to take their words on a positive or a negative note.”

 3. Constant underestimation of your accomplishments

 In college, I was dating a guy who was way smarter than me, or at least that’s what he convinced me of.
-Back then, I was working to join a journalism diploma from a great school.
+Back then, I was working toward joining a journalism diploma from a great school.
 When I finally got through the interview, I was super excited to share the news with him.
 Boy, oh boy!
 The cold reaction I received, not even a congratulations.

 Apparently, I was not qualified enough to date him unless I succeed in hardcore academics.
 So, that’s how it works when you are dealing with a relationship bully.
 It is like participating in a never-ending competition where you lose every round.
-Your success, your accomplishments are never worth celebrating.
+Your success and your accomplishments are never worth celebrating.